 Texas Truck Idling Law

 Texas has no rule that covers the whole state.
-About 40 cities (Houston, Dallas, Fort Worth, Austin, San Antonio, El Paso and others) and 10 counties signed agreements with TCEQ and adopted a 5-minute limit (30 TAC 114.510).
+A state regulation sets a 5-minute limit (30 TAC 114.512), but by its own terms (114.511) it applies only inside cities and counties that adopt and enforce it.
+In practice roughly 37 cities (Houston, Dallas, Fort Worth, Austin, San Antonio, El Paso and others) and 10 counties enforce a 5-minute limit, mostly through their own ordinances; only about 7 cities and 2 counties still hold a TCEQ enforcement agreement.
 Trucks 14,000 pounds and under are exempt, as are 2008-and-newer Certified Clean Idle engines.
 Fines are set by each city.

 When you can keep idling